Check out our new GPU Glossary! Read now

 3. Leveraging POSIX filesystem APIs for both local and remote data storage

-Note: NetworkFileSystems have been superseded.
-Modal NetworkFileSystems are limited by the fact that they are located in only one cloud region.
+The NetworkFileSystem abstraction is limited by the fact that the underlying storage is located in only one cloud region.
 Since Modal compute runs in multiple regions, this causes variable latency and throughput issues when accessing the file system.

 To address this, we have a new distributed storage primitive, modal.Volume, that offers fast reads and writes across all regions.
 NetworkFileSystems are still supported and useful in some circumstances, but we recommend trying out Volumes first for most new projects.